instana/otel-dc/vllm/DEVELOP.md

 **[License](LICENSE)**

 ---
-ODCL (OTel based Data Collector for vLLM) is the tool or template to generate OpenTelemetry metrics for vLLM Applications.
+ODCV (OTel based Data Collector for vLLM) is the tool or template to generate OpenTelemetry metrics for vLLM Applications.
 All implementation are based on predefined OpenTelemetry Semantic Conventions.

 ## Requirements